Daniels8989/Ubuntu/README.md

   [sudo] password for ubuntu: (enter password)

   root@ubuntu19.04: ~ #

+  The following content will allow you to configure your ubuntu Desktop, allowing a more appropriate customization according to the user's taste.

   Y ou will also find tools to perform penetration tests, forensics and software for developers